kcarnold/cs344/content/units/05learning/_index.md

 Students who complete this unit will demonstrate that they can:

-- Describe how a model takes information from a batch of data to improve its performance on that and other data.
+- Contrast sensible vs non-sensible sequences of model layers (e.g., alternating linear and nonlinear)
 - Describe and compute cross-entropy loss
 - Implement a logistic regression model from fundamentals